 “I help prep people for surgery, follow the nurses, wake up patients — but I don’t give out medications or do charting.”

 Ashley White is living the life of your average teenager.

-She earns money by working part-time at a grocery store, has loving parents, a boyfriend she’s known for several years, the latest smartphone — and she’s gung-ho about basketball and English-style horseback riding.
+She earns money by working part-time at a grocery store, lives with loving grandparents, has a boyfriend she’s known for several years, the latest smartphone — and she’s gung-ho about basketball and English-style horseback riding.